 What is the difference between a work permit renewal and a new work permit?+

-In practice, extending a work permit from inside Canada is processed as a new application — you are applying for a new work permit.
-The difference is that in-Canada extensions allow implied status protection if applied before expiry, whereas a new work permit obtained outside Canada does not involve implied status.
+In practice, extending a work permit from inside Canada is processed as a new application, you are applying for a new work permit on form IMM 5710.
+The difference is that in-Canada extensions can give you maintained (implied) status if IRCC receives your application before your current permit expires, whereas a new work permit obtained outside Canada does not involve maintained status.

 Important: Immigration rules, fees, and processing times change.
 Always verify current information on the IRCC website before submitting any application.
 This guide is educational and does not constitute legal advice.
-Consult a licensed immigration consultant or lawyer for your specific situation.
+Consult a licensed immigration consultant or lawyer for your circumstances.

 🍁 Your Next Step